garden-io/garden/docs/reference/commands.md

                 - # POSIX-style path or filename of the directory or file(s) to copy to the target.
                   source:

-                  # POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
+                  # POSIX-style path or filename to copy the directory or file(s), relative to the build directory (or
+                  # the module
-                  # Defaults to to same as source path.
+                  # source directory if `copyToSourceDir = true`).
+Defaults to to same as source path.
                   target:

+                  # If set to true, Garden will copy the directory or file(s) to the module source directory, instead
+                  # of the
+                  # Garden build directory (under `.garden/build/<module-name>`).
+                  copyToSourceDir:

         # A description of the module.
         description: